PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-4/stateful-webapp/README.md

 ## Video 4.4: Session replication for stateful Java webapps

+Cloud native applications and microservices ought to be stateless.
+Unfortunately, some Java EE APIs such as JSF or even JPA are somewhat stateful.
+In order to use these in a cloud native environment they require that the state is replicated between in the instances.

 ### Step 1: Infrastructure setup

 We are going to start the same webapp twice, as two separate instances.
 Edit your